guiherzog/vmsim/README.md

 # Run the app
 npm start
 ```

-> Note: The language of this project is in Portuguese.
-If you want it in English, feel free to open an issue or ask for help on translating it.

 Check our Slideshow to get a better understanding of it: [Open on Google Slides]( https://docs.google.com/presentation/d/1RkHYf1MC1XA6na4kNTl1VE2YlssxpOwJ6jb7c9DQ7oo/pub?start=false&loop=false&delayms=3000)